 But overall, for what it is it's pretty good, especially fo those who sit for extended periods of time, or don't have time to work out otherwise.

-If you can swing the additional $100, we would definitely opt for the Cubii Pro over the JR and Go, simply because you get the Bluetooth connectivity that those models are lacking.
+If you can swing the additional $100, we would definitely opt for the Cubii JR2+ or Total Body+, simply because you get the Bluetooth connectivity that those models are lacking.

 With Bluetooth you can download the free Cubii app and see your strides, distance, calories, active time and more.
 You can set goals for yourself, compete with friend and get alerts to remind you to train.